 Michael, 4th November 2018

-Dates announced for the first European Classical Guitar Symposium: 25-31 August 2019
+Dates announced for the first Brescia Classical Guitar Symposium: 25-31 August 2019

-With guest appearances by Carlos Bonell and Isabel Martínez in the pipeline, the first annual European Classical Guitar Symposium in Brescia promises to be a standout event in the 2019 international classical guitar calendar.
+With guest appearances by Carlos Bonell and Isabel Martínez in the pipeline, the first annual Brescia Classical Guitar Symposium promises to be a standout event in the 2019 international classical guitar calendar.

 We look forward to welcoming you all to Brescia in 2019!